5/8/2025

 Analyst, DA Davidson

-Okay.
-And on the delivery front, what are you seeing from a pricing standpoint and in particular since the edge of bankruptcy, have you started to see pricing improve on renewals and do you think six, 12 months from now we might get to a point where price compression could be better than it has been historically just given that several low cost providers have been facing the last few years?
+Okay, and on the delivery front, what do you think from a pricing standpoint, and in particular, you know, since the Egeo bankruptcy, have you started to see pricing improve on renewals, and do you think, you know, six, 12 months from now, we might get to a point where price compression could be better than it has been historically, just given that several low-cost providers have faced the last few years?

 speaker